Simplyalex99/EECSCalculator/README.md

 - Download the folder degreeReport with its files.
 Click on the green "Code" button to download ZIP file.(If you dont see it click here: https://github.com/Simplyalex99/EECSCalculator).

--  In the tool bar click on "Window" then "Extensions"  to on (or click on the 3 vertical dot icon in top right corner next to puzzle icon and click on "More tools" then "Extensions") then toggle "Developer mode".
+-  In the tool bar click on "Window" then "Extensions" (or click on the 3 vertical dot icon in top right corner next to puzzle icon and click on "More tools" then "Extensions") then toggle "Developer mode" to on.

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step2.png)